erik78se/Tutorial-Build-a-quick-charm/tutorial-quick-charm-part-1.md

 INFO: No my-tweaks in apt cache; creating an empty charm instead.
 ```

-A stub charm 'my-tweaks' is initiated with all the basic hooks added in the "hooks" directory.
+A stub charm 'my-tweaks' is initiated with all basic hooks added in the "hooks" directory.

-Lets examine it:
+Lets examine our charm structure:
 ```
 $ tree my-tweaks
 my-tweaks